 The real estate market will go up and down, but the beauty of rental properties is that demand will never end.
-People always need a place to live, so unlike the latest tech trend or in your brother’s start-up, real estate is an investment that will last.
+People always need a place to live, so unlike the latest tech trend or your brother’s startup, real estate is an investment that will last.

 Furthermore, because increasing student loans are making qualifying for a mortgage more difficult and our culture increasingly values mobility, the demand for rental properties will only grow over time.

 5. Rentals have worked for millions of people before me.

 Perhaps one of the greatest benefits to rental property investing is the proof of concept handed down by millions of successful investors before us.
 Since the dawn of human civilization, landlords have built wealth by owning and leasing out residential property.

 6. Rentals are (fairly) stable and predictable.

-Yes, events such as the market collapse in 2007 do happen, but rental property owners who were investing for long-term gains did not suffer like those who were trying to be “fancy” (or as my good friend and fellow landlord Jordan says, “punk drunk on greed”).
+Yes, events such as the market collapse in 2007 and COVID do happen, but rental property owners who were investing for long-term gains did not suffer like those who were trying to be “fancy” (or as my good friend and fellow landlord Jordan says, “punk drunk on greed”).